-Telecom Optical Products - We believe that we are a leading supplier for tunable 10, 40, and 100 gigabits per second (Gb/s) transmission applications for dense wavelength division multiplexed (DWDM) transponders and transceivers for telecommunications transport systems.
-We are one of few suppliers who offer vertically-integrated products, including external-cavity laser modules, integrated tunable laser assemblies (ITLAs), micro integrable tunable laser assemblies (μITLA), 300-pin transponders, and tunable 10 gigabits small form factor pluggable (TXFP) transceivers.
-Our internally developed laser technology is highly suited for applications of 10, 40, and 100 Gb/s due to its superior narrow linewidth and low noise characteristics.
-Many of our DWDM products are fully Telcordia® qualified and comply with industry multi-source agreements (MSAs).
+Telecom Optical Products - We believe that we are a leading supplier for tunable 10, 40, 100 and 400 gigabits per second (Gb/s) transmission applications for dense wavelength division multiplexed (DWDM) transponders and transceivers essential for telecommunications transport systems.
+We are one of few suppliers who offer vertically-integrated products, including external-cavity laser modules, integrable tunable laser assemblies (ITLAs), micro integrable tunable laser assemblies (micro-ITLA) and tunable 10 gigabits small form factor pluggable (T-XFP) transceivers.
+Our internally developed laser technology is highly suited for applications of 400 Gb/s and 1 terrabits per second due to its superior narrow linewidth and low noise characteristics.
+All of our DWDM products are fully Telcordia® qualified and comply with industry multi-source agreements (MSAs).